adessoSE/adesso-indoor-navigator/README.md

 #### WARNING
 The `.env` is included in the `.gitignore` and will **not** be commited into your git repository.
 You must keep track of it **on your own**.

-### Step 4 - Create two specific JSON files
+### Step 4 - Create images for the minimap
-For data privacy reasons, we removed two JSON files from the repository.
-In order for the build to succeed, you will need to at least create these files:
+For data privacy reasons, we removed an image of the adesso office in Dortmund from the repository.
+In order for the build to succeed, you will need to at least create a

-1. `./js/res/json/floorplan_adesso.json`
-2. `./js/res/json/Javascript2018_Arena.json`

-You can fill them with some content similar to their template files (`[...]_template.json`).

-**Hint:** You can generate some randomized JSON [here](https://www.json-generator.com/).
+`./js/res/dortmund_4.png`.
+For ideal results, it should have a width of 550px and a height of 387px.

 ### Step 5